Writing systems have been invented and reinvented throughout history. In this tradition, I give you Pseudoglyphs.

 My goal was to imitate a logographic writing system—where a single character can represent an entire word.
 Pseudoglyphs was influenced by several famous natural writing systems.

 Because the speech of this country is different from that of China, the spoken language does not match the Chinese letters.
 Therefore, even if the ignorant want to communicate, many of them in the end cannot state their concerns.
 Saddened by this, I have had 28 letters newly made.
 It is my wish that every man may easily learn these letters and that they be convenient for daily use.

 —King Sejong the Great, 1446

 More than any other writing system, Hangul has been my inspiration.
-This writing system is amazing.
 It uses what’s called a featural alphabet.
 Individual letters are grouped together in syllabic blocks.

 Each glyph looks unique but is made of smaller phonetic components.
 This was my goal with Pseudoglyphs—except rather than grouping syllables, I sought to group words.

 The writing systems created by the Maya, Aztec and epi-Olmec are famous for their complex and highly pictorial glyphs.
 The system is logo-phonetic: some glyphs represent words (ideas, objects, concepts, actions, ect.) and some represent sounds.
 Together, they make up one of the most beautiful and intriguing scripts in history.